January 2016 - present

 - As part of the Library administrative team, plan Library services, facilitate operations, and resolve issues.

 - Responsible for Access Services, which includes: Guest Services, Interlibrary Loan, Reserves, Periodicals, and Microform, Special Collections and Archives, Teacher Curriculum Center, and Music and Media.

-- Work with instructional faculty, and Library faculty and staff to ensure that the Library meets the research, teaching, study, and cultural programming needs of students, faculty, staff, and the greater CSUN community.
+- Work with Library faculty and staff, campus administrators, staff, and faculty to ensure that the Library meets the research, teaching, study, and cultural programming needs of students, faculty, staff, and the greater CSUN community.